mongock/flamingock-docs/site/v1/testing/testing.md

 [[TOC]]

 # Introduction
-This sections exaplains the different levels of testing(unit and integration tests) that can(and should) be applied to a Mongock migration and the tools Mongock provides for it.
+This sections exaplains the different levels of testing(unit and integration tests) that can(and should) be applied to a Flamingock migration and the tools Flamingock provides for it.

 # Unit testing
 Unit tests are a good starting point to ensure the correctness of a migration.
 With this mechanism the ChangeUnits can be validated in isolation, covering all the changeUnit's methods: `Execution`, `RollbackExecution`, `BeforeExecution` and `RollbackBeforeExecution`

-Mongock doesn't provide any speicific tool for this, but we illustrate how to do it  [in our example project](https://github.com/mongock/mongock-examples/tree/master/mongodb/springboot-quickstart)
+Flamingock doesn't provide any speicific tool for this, but we illustrate how to do it  [in our example project](https://github.com/mongock/mongock-examples/tree/master/mongodb/springboot-quickstart)

 A unit test for a change unit looks like this: